michaelnguyen-creative/cs-studies-helsinki/README.md

 - fso-12: [Containerization with Docker](https://fullstackopen.com/en/part12)
 - fso-13: [Relational databases](https://fullstackopen.com/en/part13)

->*`fso-final-apps`: Contains more polished & deployed versions of the apps developed in the course.*
+>*`fso-final-apps`: Provides links to other repositories with production versions of the apps developed in the course.*

 ## DevOps with Docker
 - devops-docker-1: [Introduction to Docker](https://devopswithdocker.com/part1/)